Motorola Droid: United States

 Verizon explicitly promoted the Droid as an Apple iPhone alternative.
 Launched on October 17, 2009, TV spots and an associated website made "entertainingly combative" claims listing features then lacking on the iPhone, e.g. "iDon't multitask" and "'iDon't have a real keyboard", only mentioning the name of the Droid in the final frame, reading "Droid Does".
 At the official launch event on October 28, 2009, Verizon's Chief Marketing Officer John Stratton described the campaign as a spoof of Apple's iPhone ads, intended to "wake up the market."

 The marketing for the American launch included "Droid Does Times Square."
 This was a program (billed as an "interactive experience") in which Verizon connected the Nasdaq and Reuters electronic billboards in Times Square to its systems such that people were able to control the electronic displays by using voice commands (illustrating the voice search function that is a primary Android feature).
 Control of the billboards was available in Times Square or via the "Droid Does" website.

-The November 6, 2009, release date of the Droid came just under a month after Verizon and Google announced that they had entered into an agreement to jointly develop wireless devices based on the Android mobile platform.
+The November 6, 2009, release date of the Droid came just under a month after Verizon and Google announced that they had agreed to jointly develop wireless devices based on the Android mobile platform.
 Verizon said at the time that it planned to have two Android-based handsets on the market by year-end with more to come in 2010.
 The other handset is the HTC Droid Eris, a modification to the HTC Hero, seen in shots of Google CEO Eric Schmidt holding one in a Verizon/Google press conference.

 American exclusive software for the Droid includes Google Maps Navigation, an Amazon MP3 Store applet, and Verizon Wireless Visual Voice Mail management.

 Analytics firm Flurry estimated that 250,000 Motorola Droid phones were sold in the United States during the phone's first week in stores.
-Flurry also estimated that 1.05 million Motorola Droids were sold in first 74 days of the launch.
+Flurry also estimated that 1.05 million Motorola Droids were sold in the first 74 days of the launch.
 This number is greater than that of the original iPhone which sold one million units through day 74.

 Software

 This section applies to the Verizon-branded Motorola device in the US.
-Droid versions in foreign markets (Milestone) may be crippled or have some features disabled due to restrictions enforced by retailer agreements, carrier agreements, manufacturer agreements, or local laws and should be addressed in the appropriate section above.
+Droid versions in foreign markets (Milestone) may be crippled or have some features disabled due to restrictions enforced by retailer agreements, carrier agreements, manufacturer agreements, or local laws, and should be addressed in the appropriate section above.

 The Linux kernel used in the 2.0.1 OTA release is 2.6.29, Android build.